Castian999/Backrooms/README.md

 2025-10-27 : ✅ 6 pomodoros | Full productivity restored — major progress in physics and math, plus a Feynman review session.
 2025-10-28 : ❌ 0 pomodoros | Felt unwell and had to handle other commitments — no study progress.
 2025-10-29 : ❌ 0 pomodoros | Struggled mentally and gave in to procrastination — no study progress.
+2025-10-30 : ✅ 2 pomodoros | Finished the exercises from Chapter 18 of math, corrections still to come — a solid recovery from yesterday.